Arnold v Britton: Judgment

-The majority of the Supreme Court (Lord Neuberger, Lord Sumption, Lord Hughes, Lord Hodge) dismissed the appeal and affirmed Britton and others were bound to pay the escalating repair costs.
+The majority of the Supreme Court (Lord Neuberger, Lord Sumption, Lord Hughes, Lord Hodge) dismissed the appeal and affirmed that Britton and others were bound to pay the escalating repair costs.
 The less clear the words, the more the court could depart from natural meaning, but it was not to try and exploit bad drafting.
 The purpose of interpretation was to identify what the parties had agreed, not what the court thinks they should have agreed.
 The court's function was not to relieve parties of the consequences of imprudence or poor advice.
 In clause 3(2) the natural meaning was clear.
 So the landlord was entitled to the declaration that the contract was binding.
 Lord Neuberger said the following.

 Lord Hodge gave a concurring judgment.